newenglander/UniBox/hints_and_bugs/hints_and_bugs.md

 ClientProvider.sendGameMessage(serializedObject);
 ```

-## Bugs
+# Bugs

-##Known Bugs:
-###Internet Explorer 11
-1. The Chat-Function is not working until the app is recieving the second incoming message.
+- In *Internet Explorer 11* the Chat-Function is not working until the app is recieving the second/third incoming message.